 Pamplona's Rich Heritage

 Pamplona is the historical capital of the Navarre Kingdom.
 However, its history dates further back to about 75 B.C. when a Roman general known as Pompey set up a military base in the area as he waged war against Sertorius.
 In fact, Pamplona was at first named Pompaelo before the people adopted Pamplona as the Spanish translation of Pompey.
 Travelling to Pamplona will reveal much more about its rich historical heritage and here are some of the most popular sites that are well worth visiting.

 Book Online and Save Money!

-The Palace of Navarre
+The Palace of Navarra

 This is the most visible piece of Pamplona's heritage.
 José de Nagusia designed the building in 1840.
-It is now an administrative center, although visits to the palace can be scheduled by making appointments.
+It is now an administrative center, although visits to the palace can be scheduled by appointment.
 The exterior of the building is home to two great sculptures representing the King Sancho the Great and King Sancho VII the Strong.
-There is also a sculpture of Navarre's coat of arms flanked by one man from the north of Navarre and another man from Navarre's mountains.
+There is also a sculpture of Navarre's coat of arms flanked by one man from the north of Navarre and another man from Navarre's mountain region.
 The interior of the building is just as exquisite.
 Here, you will find the Throne Room, the Session Room, the Chapel, and the President's office.

-The Museum of Navarre
+The Museum of Navarra

 The Church of Saint Nicholas

 Built in the twelfth century, this church had both religious and military functions.
 Its purpose was to dissuade opposing forces from attacking Pamplona.
 This is why the church has unusually thick walls, three watchtowers, and wrought iron nails.
 The interior of the church is Gothic.
-It also has a Baroque organ considered the most important organ in Pamplona.
+It also has a Baroque organ considered to be the most important in Pamplona.

 Exploring the historic part of Pamplona is easy by staying at one of the great value